 You’ve heard it before – breakfast is the most important meal of the day.
 Despite this, a recent survey found that 31 million Americans skip breakfast each day.
 Skipping breakfast can cause you to overeat during the day, which can lead to weight gain.
 Not eating breakfast can also cause cortisol, your stress hormone, to remain elevated, slow your metabolism and leave you feeling fatigued and “hangry.”

 A Glow Up Challenge can be a great way to overhaul all aspects of your life, including your physical health, mental health, fitness level and appearance.
 All of those small steps really add up to big positive difference!

 New Years Financial Goals to Consider

-- Ibotta App – a free cashback app that pays you in cash rebates for thousands of grocery store items.
+- Ibotta App – Probably the easiest way to make some extra cash.
+Ibotta is a free cashback app that pays you in cash rebates for thousands of grocery store items.
 I love Ibotta because they often include fresh produce and things like bread, milk, eggs, etc. Join here and get a $10 bonus.

 - Get cash back when you shop online with Ebates – they also have tons of coupon codes that they automatically search for to save you money.
 Get a $10 gift card when you join Ebates here.

 14. Learn about investing